Sony Alpha A7000: everything we know so far

 - Advanced autofocus system

-With Sony's full-frame mirrorless cameras featuring in-body image stabilization, as well as the A6500, we'd expect to see a variation of Sony's excellent 5-axis system in the A7000.
-This would certainly give it an advantage over Fujifilm's X-T3.
+With Sony's full-frame mirrorless cameras featuring in-body image stabilization, as well as the A6500, we'd expect to see a variation on the excellent 5-axis system Sony already uses and would certainly give it an advantage over Fujifilm's X-T3.

 Equipping the A7000 with the latest BIONZ X image processing engine will help it shoot at up to 20fps and matching the Alpha A9, though it's not quite clear if this is relying on the camera's electronic shutter to do this or with a mechanical shutter.
 Factor in the blackout-free EVF and this could be a great camera for action.